yazi-rs/yazi-rs.github.io/docs/configuration/theme.md

 - `hidden`: The file is hidden
 - `link`: The file is a symbolic link
 - `orphan`: The file is an orphan (broken symbolic link)
-- `dummy`: The file is a dummy file (failed to load complete metadata, possibly because the filesystem (such as FUSE) doesn't support it.)
+- `dummy`: The file is dummy (failed to load complete metadata, possibly the filesystem doesn't support it, such as FUSE)
 - `block`: The file is a block device
 - `char`: The file is a char device
 - `fifo`: The file is a FIFO